Business Internships Abroad

 - lesson planning.

-You’ll even gain access to GVI’s Foundations in Sustainable Development program, after which you’ll receive a certificate from the University of Richmond.
+You’ll even gain access to GVI’s online leadership course, as well as a specialisation course in community development, after which you’ll receive two certificates from the University of Richmond.

 And, our organisation has been awarded the Star Verified Provider award by GoAbroad because we:

 - are dedicated to international education

 - conform to high standards of business practices